Search

 Exemptions

-The Education and Children’s Services Act requires families wishing to take children out of school for more than five days and for any reason other than illness, (ie. for holidays) complete an Exemption Form – ED175 which is available from the College.
+The Education and Children’s Services Act requires families wishing to take children out of school for more than five days and for any reason other than illness, (ie. for holidays) complete an ED175 Exemption Form.
 Persistent absenteeism will be followed up by the Head of the Junior School (for Junior School absentees), Year Level Managers and Tutors (for Middle School and Senior School absentees).
 Chronic absenteeism will be reported to the appropriate government agency.

 Families of students who are absent from the College for whom no message has been received will be telephoned or sent an SMS message.
 Parents are asked not to reply to the College using the SMS number as messages cannot be retrieved from this number.